KingHector/Alice/README.md

 # Alice
-Moderation Discord Bot made for self hosting it.
-Works on it's own or with plugins.
+Moderation Discord Bot made for self hosting.

 ## How To Use